module:events

 Examples

-Configured below in bkjs.conf: NATS server for events, routing by prefix USER-EVENT: and event processor for user events
+Configured below in bkjs.conf: NATS server for events, routing by prefixes COMPANY-EVENT: or USER-EVENT: and event processor for corresponding events

 The module below logs all user events in the queue and defines an event processor function to sync such events with external service: - /user/... endpoints for managing users - mymod.syncUserEvents is an event processor function which is run by a worker process, it can run on a different host